Beat Generation: Significant figures

 Carr turned himself in the following morning and later pleaded guilty to manslaughter.
 Kerouac was charged as an accessory, and Burroughs as a material witness, but neither were prosecuted.
-Kerouac wrote about this incident twice in his own works: once in his first novel, The Town and the City, and again in one of his last, Vanity of Duluoz.
-He wrote a collaboration novel with Burroughs, And the Hippos Were Boiled in Their Tanks, concerning the murder.
+Kerouac wrote about this incident twice in his works: once in The Town and the City, his first novel, and again in Vanity of Duluoz, his last novel.
+With Burroughs, he co-wrote And the Hippos Were Boiled in Their Tanks, concerning the murder.

 Participants

 Women

-Beat Generation women who have been published include Edie Parker; Joyce Johnson; Carolyn Cassady; Hettie Jones; Joanne Kyger; Harriet Sohmers Zwerling; Diane DiPrima; and Ruth Weiss, who also made films.
-Carolyn Cassady wrote her own detailed account about life with husband Neal Cassady which also included details about her affair with Jack Kerouac.
+Beat Generation women who have been published include Edie Parker; Joyce Johnson; Carolyn Cassady; Hettie Jones; Joanne Kyger; Harriet Sohmers Zwerling; Diane DiPrima; Bonnie Bremser; Lenore Kandel; Elise Cowen; and ruth weiss, who also made films.
+Carolyn Cassady wrote her detailed account of life with her husband Neal Cassady which also included details about her affair with Jack Kerouac.
 She titled it Off the Road, and it was published in 1990.
-Poet Elise Cowen took her own life in 1963.
+Poet Elise Cowen took her own life in 1962.
 Poet Anne Waldman was less influenced by the Beats than by Allen Ginsberg's later turn to Buddhism.
 Later, female poets emerged who claimed to be strongly influenced by the Beats, including Janine Pommy Vega in the 1960s, Patti Smith in the 1970s, and Hedwig Gorski in the 1980s.

-African Americans
+African-Americans

-Although African Americans were not widely represented in the Beat Generation, the presence of some black writers in this movement did contribute to the movement's progression.
-While many of the Beats briefly discussed issues of race and sexuality, they spoke from their own perspectives—most being white.
+Although African-Americans were not widely represented in the Beat Generation, the presence of some black writers in this movement did contribute to the movement's progression.
+While many of the Beats briefly discussed issues of race and sexuality, they spoke from their perspectives—most being white.
 However, black people added a counterbalance to this; their work supplied readers with alternative views of occurrences in the world.
 Beats like the poet Robert "Bob" Kaufman and the writer LeRoi Jones (Amiri Baraka) provide through their work distinctly Black perspectives on the movement.
 Kaufman wrote about a number of his experiences with the racist institutions of the time.
 Following his time in the military, he had trouble with police officers and the criminal justice system.
-Like many of the Beats, Kaufman was also a fan of Jazz and incorporated it into his work to describe relationships with others.
+Like many of the Beats, Kaufman was also a fan of jazz and incorporated it into his work to describe relationships with others.
 LeRoi Jones (Amiri Baraka) married Beat writer, Hettie Cohen, who became Hettie Jones, in 1958.
 Together with Diane di Prima, they worked to develop Yūgen magazine, named for the Japanese concept of yūgen.
-Mr. and Mrs. Jones were associated with a number of Beats (Jack Kerouac, Allen Ginsberg, and Gregory Corso).
-That is, until the assassination of the Civil Rights leader, Malcolm X. During this time, LeRoi Jones branched off from the other Beat writers, including his wife, to find his identity among the African-American and Islamic communities.
-The change in his social setting along with awakening influenced his writing and brought about the development of many of his most notable works, like Somebody Blew Up America, in which he reflected on the attacks of 9/11 and America's reaction to this incident in relation to other occurrences in America.
+Mr. and Mrs. Jones were associated with several Beats (Jack Kerouac, Allen Ginsberg, and Gregory Corso).
+That is, until the assassination of the Civil Rights leader Malcolm X. During this time, LeRoi Jones departed the other Beat writers, including his wife, to find his identity among the African-American and Islamic communities.
+The change in his social setting along with awakening influenced his writing and brought about the development of many of his most notable works, like Somebody Blew Up America, in which he reflected on the attacks of 9/11 and America's reaction to this incident about other occurrences in America.